 How has CCT influenced and shaped your position on the team?

 The team itself is made up of five roles: three programmers, one general researcher, and me, the designer.
 I will be responsible for graphic and visual design, and hopefully inject design thinking processes into the work.
 We chose to focus our topic on refugees and how you can use technology for social impact, which is essential to Georgetown and CCT's mission statements.
 Our team meets weekly to prep and take advantage of the many resources Georgetown's network has provided us.
 I certainly didn't qualify myself as a designer before graduate school, but CCT has allowed me to apply creative perspectives to tech environments, without losing my love of social impact and business applications.
 CCT’s relationship to the Maker Hub allowed me to experiment with technology, and this experience has shown me how to apply CCT's interdisciplinary thinking to codeswitch between sector experts.
 It’s fun to bring together other people and to see the look of surprise in their eyes when you ask them to think in a different way.

 What do you think you will gain from this experience at the Vatican?

-I learn best from experience and struggled doing a lot of talking (about stuff) but not actually doing (the stuff), especially with design thinking or research or user needs.
-You can talk about it for a long time, but if you don't do it, the experience doesn't cement.
-Grad school is always about trying and failing.
-I’m also really excited to work with people who don't think like me.
-We’re working for 3.5 months and will have this end product, which is a good experience and preparation for my future career and working with others.
-It’s a great closeout to my Georgetown career, to be able to work with other people across campus, and feels like a gift!
+I learn best from experience and get frustrated doing a lot of talking (about stuff) but not doing (the stuff), especially with design thinking and human-centered application.
+I'm excited to have an intensive experience where we research, ideate, prototype and pitch- soup to nuts!
+I’m also looking forward to working with people who think completely differently than I do.
+This is a great closeout to my Georgetown career, to be able to work with people across campus, and prepare myself for the interdisciplinarity of my future career.
+It feels like a gift!